Fredrick is a supplier of pet food and care products, and he’s a true animal lover. He loves to write about dogs, bettas, bees, and pigeons.

 Furunculosis is an infection that causes open red sores and ulcers on the skin of fish.
 It deteriorates the skin and weakens the scales, and if it is not treated early, it can lead to the loss of scales and even death.

 The disease can be prevented by improving the water quality.
 You need to change and condition the water regularly to keep it clean.
 As for the treatment, you can use medications that contain tetracycline, ampicillin, and kanamycin.
+For other betta infections, you can check out this article on common betta diseases and how to prevent and treat them.

 6. They Have Been Attacked by Anchor Worms